ch-stark/gitops-rbac-example/blog/blog.md

 This blog wanted to show some configuration options that ensure Mulitenancy both on UI, cli and gitops-level.
 Keep it simple is the recommended practise to start with, e.g. using only Admin and Viewer role but there might be usecases where you want more finegrained confguration and this is what the blog wanted to show.
-We would be happy to discuss the presented concepts and work together in any potential improvements.
+We would be happy to discuss the presented concepts and work together on any potential improvements.

 In the future Hypershift/Hosted control planes will give us some concepts to make Multitenancy easier as you can read in this [blog](https://cloud.redhat.com/blog/hosted-control-planes-is-here-as-tech-preview).